Non-simplicial quantum toric varieties: Quantum tori

 \end{Def}

-In particular, the linear morphism descends to a stack isomorphism (where $L_\C=L \otimes_\R id_\C$ and $L_\C^{-1}(\Gamma)$ acts on $\C^p$ by translations) which is a quantum torus isomorphism (in the sense of \cite{VQS}) if $L$ is a linear isomorphism.
+In particular, the linear morphism descends to a stack isomorphism (where $L_\C=L \otimes_\R id_\C$ and $L_\C^{-1}(\Gamma)$ acts on $\C^p$ by translations) which is a quantum torus isomorphism if $L$ is a linear isomorphism as defined in \ref{torus_morphis_noncal}.